-Menu Labeling Legislation - How and When Does it Affect You?
+Menu Labeling Regulations - How and When Do They Affect You?

 The final compliance date for menu labeling regulations has been set.
 The Food and Drug Administration (FDA) announced that as of May 5, 2017, restaurants and similar retail food establishments with 20 or more U.S. locations must provide calories on menus and menu boards and nutrition information for 10 additional nutrients at the point of sale.
 This enforcement deadline along with the release of the final guidance